 Businesses need to migrate into digital ecosystems now to remain relevant in the future.
 Establishing a foothold in pertinent -- and even tertiary -- ecosystems now can help buttress your company against competition tomorrow.

 Digital success today requires more than a WordPress site and CRM, however.
 You need to build today for the ecosystems of tomorrow.
-You may want to explore using a cloud-based digital experience platform (DXP) or an agile CMS like Optimizely Content Cloud.
+You may want to explore using a cloud-based digital experience platform (DXP) or an agile CMS like Optimizely CMS.
 These are scalable, web-based tools that are robust and flexible enough to engage digital stakeholders on any and every channel.